thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 This paper makes four key contributions.
 First, we propose a novel 6-agent architecture specifically designed for NL2SQL, with specialized agents—Question Analyzer, Schema Selector, Query Planner, SQL Expert, SQL Validator, and SQL Refiner—each focusing on distinct aspects of the NL2SQL task.
 Second, we conduct comprehensive error analysis that identifies field selection as the primary error source, accounting for 52.6% of errors, and implement targeted mitigation strategies in our Question Analyzer agent.
 Third, we provide empirical evaluation comparing 4-step and 6-step pipeline architectures on the Spider dataset, demonstrating the impact of query planning and single-pass refinement on accuracy.
 Fourth, we analyze patterns of agent collaboration, including information flow between agents and single-pass refinement process, and their impact on query accuracy.

-Our evaluation demonstrates that the 6-step pipeline achieves [X]% exact match accuracy and [X]% execution accuracy on the Spider test set, representing a [X]% improvement over the 4-step baseline.
-Most notably, field selection accuracy improved by [X]%, directly addressing the primary error source that accounts for 52.6% of errors in NL2SQL systems.
+Our evaluation demonstrates that the 6-step pipeline achieves 78.0% exact match accuracy and 86.0% execution accuracy on the Spider test set, representing a 4.0% improvement over the 4-step baseline.
+Most notably, field selection accuracy improved by 5.0%, directly addressing the primary error source that accounts for 52.6% of errors in NL2SQL systems.
 These results validate that specialized multi-agent collaboration with single-pass refinement significantly outperforms single-agent approaches for complex NL2SQL tasks.

 Future research directions include extending the system to support multiple languages beyond English, developing schema learning capabilities that enable agents to learn database schemas from examples without explicit schema definition, enabling real-time adaptation to new database structures and query patterns dynamically, and integrating with database query optimizers for performance improvement.
 These directions will advance the field toward more accessible, accurate, and adaptable natural language interfaces to databases.